 - 1. Add servers that host Microsoft SQL Server databases. - 2.
-Discover VMs and Microsoft SQL Server databases.
-For Microsoft SQL Server failover instances, discovery should be performed on all cluster nodes to ensure both clustered and non-clustered instances and filesystems are discovered. - 3.
-Define Actific Policy Templates and Resource Profiles according to your RPOs and RTOs.
+Discover VMs and Microsoft SQL Server databases. - 3.
+Define Actifio Policy Templates and Resource Profiles according to your RPOs and RTOs.
 Databases that use the Microsoft SQL Server Full Recovery Model can capture both the database and its logs, so a captured database can be recovered to a point in time by rolling its logs forward. - 4.
-Assign Actific Policy Templates and Resource Profiles to Microsoft SQL Server databases.
+Assign Actifio Policy Templates and Resource Profiles to Microsoft SQL Server databases.